magento/architecture/design-documents/service-isolation/split-extensions.md

  - Introduce a metapackage with all needed dependencies
  - `composer.json` anyway should be changed to specify needed version of module
  - All extensions still have coupling to all dependant code even if they do not use it
- - Such approach won't get benefits of modules decoupling as an extension still depends on the whole component
+ - Such approach won't get benefits of modules decoupling as an extension, if it has not been split, still depends on the whole component
- - To get benefits of distributed deployment extensions should be split as well

 ## Summary

 The third approach looks like more convenient for now as allow combining two previous strategies: old modules will have old namespaces, new modules - new namespaces.
 Also, this approach allow splitting extensions according to new modules decomposition iteratively.
-The new modules won't be introduced in metapackage and extension developers should require them in `composer.json` manually.
+The new modules (with new code) won't be introduced in metapackage and extension developers should require them in `composer.json` manually.

 Once a metapackage released it might be marked as deprecated to provide only the one recommended approach how the dependencies should be required.